morgwai/guiced-servlet-jpa/README.md

 A few base classes useful when developing [guiced servlets](https://github.com/morgwai/servlet-scopes) performing JPA operations on a dedicated executor.

 Note: on 64bit architecture there's usually no need to use asynchronous style, as creating dozens of thousands of threads is not a problem.<br/>
-Moreover, most JPA implementations perform read-only transactions purely in cache, without using a JDBC connection, so finding the optimal size of a threadPool for executor performing JPA operations is more complicated than just "same as JDBC connection pool" and requires some load-testing.
+Moreover, most JPA implementations perform read-only transactions purely in cache, without using a JDBC connection, so finding the optimal size of a threadPool for executor performing JPA operations is more complicated than just "same as JDBC connection pool" and requires some load-testing at least and preferably real usage statistics.

 **latest release: 7.1**<br/>
 [javax flavor](https://search.maven.org/artifact/pl.morgwai.base/guiced-servlet-jpa/7.1-javax/jar)